 Author: Michael Cardman, Legal Editor

-Updated to reflect amendments to the minimum wage ordinance in Montgomery County, Maryland, effective July 1, 2018.
+Updated to reflect the 2018 annual inflation adjustment to the minimum wage in Santa Fe County, New Mexico.

 HR and legal considerations for employers regarding federal and state wage and hour laws.